AdobeDocs/analytics-platform.en/help/components/apply-create-metrics.md

   * **Sessions**: The Sessions metric in Customer Journey Analytics is what you define as part of the configuration of the Sessions settings in your data view.
 See [Session settings](/help/data-views/session-settings.md).
   * **Events**: The Events metric in Customer Journey Analytics are comprised of the events that are part of any event dataset you have configured as part of your connection.

+  See [Standard metrics](#standard-metrics) for the full list of standard metrics.

 * **Calculated metrics** ![Calculator](/help/assets/icons/Calculator.svg): User-defined metrics that are based on standard metrics, static numbers, or algorithmic functions.

 * **Calculated metric templates**  ![AdobeLogoSmall](/help/assets/icons/AdobeLogoSmall.svg) : Adobe-defined metrics that behave similarly to calculated metrics.
 You can use them as-is in Workspace projects, or save a copy to customize the logic.
 See [Default calculated metrics](calc-metrics/cm-workflow/../default-calcmetrics.md).

 You can see whether a metric is approved ![Approved icon](https://spectrum.adobe.com/static/icons/ui_18/CheckmarkSize100.svg)  or not.
 If you want more details on a metric, hover over the metric, and select ![Info icon](https://spectrum.adobe.com/static/icons/workflow_18/Smock_InfoOutline_18_N.svg).
 See [Component info](use-components-in-workspace.md#component-info) for more information.

+## Standard metrics

+The full list of standard metrics in Customer Journey Analytics:
+{{standard-metrics}}

 ## Compare metrics with different attribution models